 Welcome to Canada’s Easternmost Province

-From its geography to its music, from its people to its language, there is very little about this island that can be called ordinary.
-Come explore those things, great and small, that make a visit to ‘the Rock’ an extraordinary adventure.
+From its geography to its music, from its food to its language, there is very little about this island that can be called ordinary.
+Come explore the many uncommon things, great and small, that make visiting Newfoundland an extraordinary adventure.

 Time has a way of passing gently on the Great Northern Peninsula, inviting the luxury of ambling along your way.
 Whales, icebergs and timeless fishing villages capture the imagination, as both ancient history and breath-catching beauty unfold around you in astonishing 3D.